cjdbarlow/Part-One/pressure-volume_relationships.md

 <img src="resources\lv-pv-loop-ms.svg">

-* Preload is reduced due to the increased gradient aross the mitral valve
+* Preload is reduced due to the increased gradient across the mitral valve
 The effect of this is heart rate dependent, and will worsen as heart rate increases.
 * Afterload is unchanged
 Afterload may fall due to the reduction in ventricular wall stress.